Ask The Food Geek

 Ingredients

-• 1 cucumber see note
+• 1 English cucumber or 4 Persian cucumbers, see note

 • 1¼ cups plain greek yogurt two standard 5.3-oz containers, see note